lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 Static Context Header Compression (SCHC) avoids context synchronization, which is the most bandwidth-consuming operation in other header compression mechanisms such as RoHC {{RFC5795}}.
-Based on the fact that the nature of data flows is highly predictable in LPWAN networks, some static contexts may be stored on the Device (Dev).
-The contexts must be stored in both ends, and it can either be learned by a provisioning protocol or by out of band means or it can be pre-provisioned, etc.
+Based on the fact that the nature of data flows is highly predictable in LPWAN networks, the context stored on the Device (Dev) may be static.
+The context must be stored in both ends of the link.
+It can be installed by a provisioning protocol, by pre-provisioning or by any out of band means.
-The way the context is learned on both sides are out of the scope of this document.
+The way by which the context is learned by both sides is out of the scope of this document.

 ~~~~